jtavares/heapguard/README.md

-`heapguard` was developed to diagnose an out-of-bounds memory condition in a small embedded software program running on a platform where access to these tools was not practical due to memory limitations, as well asthe age of the OS and toolchain.
+`heapguard` was developed to diagnose an out-of-bounds memory condition in a small embedded software program running on a platform where access to these tools was not practical due to memory limitations, as well as the age of the OS and toolchain.
 If you find yourself in this situation, maybe `heapguard` will be useful to you, too.

 # Unit Tests
 To unit test `heapguard` on your hardware: